Tall Kitchen Cabinets Create a Full Wall Effect

 Modern materials: Mixed-media for texture and depth

 Designer Matthew Stewart’s new home purchase was a fixer-upper.
 It left him some budget to renovate including the kitchen.
 He received several high estimates but it was his Sweeten contractor who convinced him he could complete the remodel within his budget.

 Matthew’s kitchen would be a simple design using mixed media: wood and laminate with the countertops in concrete.
 The materials were layered at different depths bringing volume to the kitchen.
 The traditional and neutral colors helped the scale of the ceiling-height cabinets feel more human.

 With the impending arrival of their baby, Tara and Brian turned to Sweeten to help find the right contractor to renovate their two-bedroom co-op in Park Slope, Brooklyn.
 Tara and Brian asked their contractor to modernize their space, rework the clunky layout, add a kitchen island—and do it all before the baby was born.

 The contractor suggested a good workaround for the refrigerator.
 The solution was to conceal the refrigerator in existing closets directly across from the main kitchen.
 They matched those closets to the other cabinets in the kitchen for a cohesive look.
 In addition, there was wall space that wasn’t serving a purpose.
-When you’re ready to get started on your kitchen or home remodel, work with a Sweeten contractor to see how your space can be reimagined.

 To fix this, the couple’s contractor turned it into a small pantry in keeping with the “concealed” theme of the kitchen design.
 (When shut, it looks like a tiled wall but when open, a 10-inch deep cabinet is revealed.)